seriousben/docker-cloud-firestore/README.md

 Dockerized [Google Cloud firestore Emulator](https://cloud.google.com/sdk/gcloud/reference/beta/emulators/firestore/start/).

-The image is meant to be used for creating an standalone emulator for local development and testing.
+The image is meant to be used for creating a standalone emulator for local development and testing.

 ## Usage